What is Federal Work Study?

 As is the case with most Financial Aid programs, FWS eligibility is determined through the FAFSA.
 The filing deadline to be considered for FWS for the academic year is April 15 th prior to the Fall semester.
 FWS differs from other financial aid programs in that a student is allocated a specific amount of money to earn based upon the individual's financial need.

 When the student learns of his/her eligibility for FWS, the student will need to promptly visit the Financial Aid Office to ACCEPT the award and pick up an employment packet.
-It is necessary to do this as soon as the award letter is received or posted on Reg-E because there is a deadline to ACCEPT the award, usually in early September (check with the Financial Aid Office for the current deadline).
+It is necessary to do this as soon as the award letter is received or posted on Reg-E because there is a deadline to ACCEPT the award, usually in early September (check the Disbursemnt Dates chart for the current deadline).
 The employment packet consists of several personnel documents, as well as a TB test card.
-For all FWS positions, a fingerprint scan will also be required.
+For many FWS positions, a fingerprint scan will also be required.

 Once all the required documents are completed, the potential student worker will have an interview and placement appointment with the Work Study Coordinator.
 At the time of the interview, the student will need to provide a Social Security Card, Valid Driver's License or State ID, and for eligible non-citizens, a current and valid Permanent Resident Card or other valid form of Eligible Non-Citizen status documentation (I-94, Employment Authorization, etc.)

-During the initial placement interview the Work Study Coordinator will match the student with an appropriate department based on the student's skills, course of study, and prior experience as well as department need, availability, and an equitable distribution of workers throughout the program.
-A referral is made and the student will meet with the area supervisor.
+During the initial placement interview the Work Study Coordinator will match the student with an appropriate department based on the student's skills, course of study, and prior experience as well as department need, availability, an equitable distribution of workers throughout the program and ultimately the student's desired location (if available) .
+A referral is made and the student will meet with the area supervisor for an interview.
 If accepted, the student worker will establish a schedule with the supervisor, begin working, and have his/her payroll established.

 When does a Federal Work Study student get paid?